Navigator objectSupport in all current engines.

 Let handlerURLString be normalizedURLString.

-Replace the first instance of "%s
+Replace the first instance of "%s" in handlerURLString

 with encodedURL.